Skip to main content

 • Altered gene expression

-Think of sleep debt like running your body's operating system on a cracked version - everything still works, but nothing works well.
+Think of sleep debt like running your body's operating system on a cracked version - everything still works, kinda, but nothing works well.

 The Weekend Warrior Trap: Why Sleeping In Doesn't Work